marionicksonic/metaCraftersAssignment/README.md

 ## Description

-code is found in the file nicksonic.sol
+My code is found in the file nicksonic.sol

 blockchain token named NSC